-We offer two different tours to the Stonehenge inner circle.
+We offer several different tours to the Stonehenge inner circle.
 Stonehenge inner circles tours are very exclusive, and offered on only a few select dates during the year.

-Stonehenge Special Access Tour (also includes visits to Bath & Lacock)
+Stonehenge Special Group Access Tour (also includes visits to Bath & Lacock)

 This Stonehenge special access tour departs from Central London and takes you into the inner circle.
 This exclusive tour with transportation and an expert guide is offered on selective dates throughout the year and does get sold out quickly!
 The tour visits Stonehenge in time to see the sunset, which is perhaps the most magical and best time of day to see Stonehenge.
 The tour also includes a visit to the Georgian City of Bath, where you’ll visit the ancient Roman Baths and enjoy a panoramic tour of the city.
 This is followed by a visit to Lacock, a small village where you’ll have an early dinner in a traditional English pub.
 Finally, you’ll head to Stonehenge for an exclusive viewing of the inner circle.

 Private Tour Viewing at Dusk or Dawn

 Another way to see the inner circle at Stonehenge is to take a special access private tour.
 You will be collected from your hotel in Central London to visit Stonehenge either in the early morning for opening times to the general public, or at dusk after closing time for the general public.

 English Heritage, which is in charge of running and preserving Stonehenge, does offer a limited number of tickets to the public to see the inner circle.
 These tickets sell out fast and you should apply well in advance!
 Tickets cost £47 for adults (18+) and £28.20 for children aged 5-17.
 Children under 5 years of age are free (prices until 26th March 2021).
 These tickets tend to be offered at the best time of day to visit Stonehenge.
 You can see more information about an independent visit and apply for tickets.